Connecting Extended Storage to LiveWire PowerCore

 1. Make sure both Extended Storage and LiveWire PowerCore are powered OFF.

 2. Select a suitable location for both Extended Storage and LiveWire PowerCore.
 Both units can be installed on a flat surface, or mounted in a standard 19-inch equipment rack.

 3. Run the SAS external cascading cable between the units so that the cable is not kinked, bent, or twisted.
 The SAS external cascading cable is included with Extended Storage.

-4. Facing the rear of LiveWire PowerCore, insert one connector of the SAS external cascading cable into the left RAID port (RAID 1) of the RAID controller on LiveWire PowerCore so that the release handle is on the top.
-The connector is keyed and only fits in one way.
+4. Facing the rear of LiveWire PowerCore, insert one connector of the SAS external cascading cable into the left RAID port (Port 0) of the RAID controller on LiveWire PowerCore so that the release pull-tab is on the top.

 NOTE: It may be necessary to remove the handle on the rear of the appliance in order to connect the SAS external cascading cable into the left RAID port of the RAID controller.

-5. Facing the rear of Extended Storage, insert the other end of the SAS external cascading cable into the RAID 1 port of the RAID controller on Extended Storage so that the release handle is on the top.
-The connector is keyed and only fits in one way.
+5. Facing the rear of Extended Storage, insert the other end of the SAS external cascading cable into the RAID port (Port 0) of the RAID controller on Extended Storage so that the release pull-tab is on the top.

 NOTE: Be certain the connectors are installed completely as it can look and feel as if the cable is secured without actually making a connection.
 Give the connector body a tug, then push it in again to be sure.

 6. Turn on power to Extended Storage by pressing the power button on the front of the chassis.
 You may see brief bursts of LED activity as the expander in Extended Storage scans the drives.